shn66/ROLMPC/README.md

 # ROLMPC
-Matlab code for Robust Output-lifted LMPC
+Matlab code for Robust Output-lifted LMPC.
+Code documentation to be released shortly.